Hamstring tendinopathy – A pain in the butt

 • Gym - deep squats or deadlifts.

-There are many reasons why you develop a PHT.
+There are many potential reasons why you may develop a PHT.
 Common causes include;

 • Fatigue - doing too much so that your form is poor.